 4. Exposure to regional and national team coaches.

 5. The opportunity to represent one's state, region, or country in competition.

 6. Exposure to college coaches.

 Players are selected on the basis of open tryouts.
 These tryouts are conducted by state association coaches who are recognized for their ability to identify and train players with superior skills.
 Some state associations combine scouting techniques and invitations to certain players with the open tryouts.
 Players are evaluated on the four components that make up a soccer player:

 4. Psychological Component (attitude)

-After Registration, a player will attend their Age Groups two (2) ODP Evaluations to train, compete and be observed for by the Age Group Director & ODP Staff.
+After Registration, a player will attend their Age Groups three (3) ODP Evaluations to train, compete, and be observed for by the Age Group Director & ODP Staff.
 During the ODP process, ODP Staff has access to the players name and jersey number ONLY.
 Club information is not provided to the Age Group Director or ODP Staff during evaluations.
 Following the final ODP Evaluation, players are either selected to continue or are released from the ODP Program for the year.

 Financial assistance is available for those that demonstrate a need.
-Families that need to apply for financial assistance can request an application by contacting Keri Jones, ODP Administrator, at firstname.lastname@example.org. *Please note that all players – regardless of their need for financial assistance - may be required to pay a portion of their registration fees.
+Families that need to apply for financial assistance can request an application by contacting Keri Jones, ODP Administrator, at firstname.lastname@example.org. *Please note that all players – regardless of their need for financial assistance - are required to pay a portion of their registration fees.
 Applications that are not complete will not be submitted to the ODP Scholarship Committee; they will be returned to you for completion and re-submission prior to being considered.
+Scholarships are not retroactive.